SecretOfDecember04/Course-Catalog-Application/README.md

 Students can select their availability on the Availability page, and only students whose free time coincides with the course schedule will be selected as graders.
 Please note that due to the design, students need to individually select their available time for each day of the week.

 ![Availability](/media/Availability%20slot.png)

+## Conclusion

+In conclusion, the OSU CSE Course Catalog Application is a comprehensive tool that fosters a streamlined process for hiring undergraduate students as graders.
+It provides a simplified interface for managing course data, grading applications, and user roles.
+The application offers functionalities tailored to the needs of students, instructors, and admins, supporting a seamless browsing and application process.
+The system ensures data accuracy by retrieving course information directly from the OSU API.
+Further, it extends its capabilities with features like application submission, course and section management, and recommendation forums.
+With a well-structured database, this application significantly enhances efficiency and organization in the CSE department's hiring process.